 If you or a family member face a Title IX sexual misconduct allegation, contact a knowledgeable Title IX defense lawyer today.
 Your college sex assault defense attorney can represent you in a school’s administrative hearings and can support your legal rights.

-Contact us today for a free and confidential legal review of your Title IX case.
+Contact us today for a confidential legal review of your Title IX case.
 We are experienced in handling such cases in the Houston area, as well as from Sugar Land to The Woodlands, and we can help you, too.